top of page

 Thesis: Investigations into UNC-40 Mediated Guidance of Cell Migrations and Cell Extensions.

-Kevin was a first author on papers published in Development, PLoS Genetics, and Bioprotocol, and was a contributing author on four other Roy Lab papers.
+About: Kevin was a first author on papers published in Development, PLoS Genetics, and Bioprotocol, and was a contributing author on four other Roy Lab papers.

 Genna Luciani, PhD (Dept. of Molecular Genetics)